GARDEN-WORTHY GOLDENROD PLANTSThese glorious golden perennial wildflowers add brilliant color to the late-season garden.

 Color and characteristics:

 Although members of the aster family (Asteraceae), goldenrod flowers bear little resemblance.
 Instead of individual daisy-like flowers (ray flowers), goldenrods produce clusters of tiny yellow or gold florets, some in the form of broad and nearly flat-topped corymbs and others cascading in feathery panicles from arching stems.
 Some varieties, such as Solidago sphacelata ‘Golden Fleece’, also have attractive semi-evergreen foliage that extends the season of interest.

 Ragweed vs goldenrod: Does goldenrod cause hay fever?:

-Contrary to common belief, goldenrod does not contribute to hay fever or allergy symptoms because the pollen is too sticky to go airborne.
+Contrary to common belief, goldenrod pollen does not contribute to hay fever or allergy symptoms because it is too sticky to go airborne.
 The more likely offender is ragweed (Ambrosia), which blooms around the same time and looks similar.